Carpet: History

 Although claimed by many cultures, this square tufted carpet, almost perfectly intact, is considered by many experts to be of Caucasian, specifically Armenian, origin.
-The rug is woven using the Armenian double knot, and the red filaments' color was made from Armenian cochineal.
+The rug is woven using the Armenian double knot, and the red filaments' colour was made from Armenian cochineal.
 The eminent authority of ancient carpets, Ulrich Schurmann, says of it, "From all the evidence available I am convinced that the Pazyryk rug was a funeral accessory and most likely a masterpiece of Armenian workmanship".
 Gantzhorn concurs with this thesis.
 At the ruins of Persepolis in Iran where various nations are depicted as bearing tribute, the horse design from the Pazyryk carpet is the same as the relief depicting part of the Armenian delegation.

-The historian Herodotus writing in the 5th century BC also informs us that the inhabitants of the Caucasus wove beautiful rugs with brilliant colors which would never fade.
+The historian Herodotus writing in the 5th century BC also informs us that the inhabitants of the Caucasus wove beautiful rugs with brilliant colours which would never fade.

 Afghanistan

 There has recently been a surge in demand for Afghan carpets, although many Afghan carpet manufacturers market their products under the name of a different country.
 The carpets are made in Afghanistan, as well as by Afghan refugees who reside in Pakistan and Iran.
 Famous Afghan rugs include the Shindand or Adraskan (named after local Afghan villages), woven in the Herat area in western Afghanistan.

 Afghan carpets are commonly known as Afghan rugs.
-Afghan carpets are a unique and well recognized handmade material design that originates from Afghanistan.
-They often exhibit intricate detailing, mainly using traditional tribal designs originating from the Turkmen, Kazakh, Baloch, and Uzbeks.
-The hand-made rugs come in many patterns and colors, yet the traditional and most common example of Afghan carpet is the octagon-shaped elephant-foot (Bukhara).
-The rugs with this print are most commonly red in color.
-Many dyes, such as vegetable dyes, are used to impart rich color.
+Afghan carpets are a unique and widely recognised handmade material design that originates from Afghanistan.
+They often exhibit intricate detailing, mainly using traditional tribal designs originating from the Turkmens, Kazakhs, Balochs, and Uzbeks.
+The handmade rugs come in many patterns and colours, yet the traditional and most common example of Afghan carpet is the octagon-shaped elephant-foot (Bukhara).
+The rugs with this print are most commonly red in colour.
+Many dyes, such as vegetable dyes, are used to impart rich colour.